Learn

 Malignant vs. benign moles

-There are many different types of mole.
+There are many different types of moles.

 A “malignant mole” is a skin cancer.
 When skin cancer is diagnosed at the site of a longstanding mole, what has probably occurred is: